You have a new tree!

 Photo: BWB staff filling up a gator bag after a tree planting in West Towson

 At Blue Water Baltimore, we recently started using hard plastic watering rings called ‘GreenWell Water Savers’ that are installed around the tree trunk when the tree is planted.
+These can be ordered online.
 The base of the GreenWell buried by two inches of soil to hold water.
 Just fill it up and watch the water slowly sink into the root ball:

 Photo: Fill two 5-gallon buckets twice a week to give this young river birch exactly what it needs – 20 gallons!